-Information sources are multi-dimensional and scattered in all companies.
-Their current ICT infrastructure, information storage and archiving policies in these types of construction organisations lead to three approaches to storage, disposal and retrieval: accessibility orientated people networking and archiving oriented.
-The methods adopted are done so in an ad hoc way that depends on people's time and their motivation..
-Because of the nature of business, the nature of products, scale, culture and history of the organisation, scatterness of offices, and their resources on investing ICT and knowledge management, the companies have their own blend, but with the emphasis as shown in Figure 3, which reveals some correlation with the scatterness of their offices.
+Information sources are multi-dimensional and scattered in both companies.
+The current ICT infrastructure, information storage and archiving policies in these types of construction organisations lead to the following storage, disposal and retrieval phenomenon.
+Based on the overall KIM practice, all the companies have three strategies: accessibility inclined, people networking and archiving oriented.
+It is an ad hoc approach that depends on whether people have got the time to do it.
+Because of the nature of business, nature of products, scale, culture and history of the organisation, scatterness of offices, and their resources on investing ICT and knowledge management, they are mostly having their own inclined information storage and retrieval strategy out of these three strategies at the time of the study (figure 3).

-Fig 3 Information storage and retrieval orientated strategy in the companies and their backgrounds comparison
+Fig 3 Information storage and retrieval inclined strategy in the companies and their backgrounds comparison